lgommans/dro.pm/README.md

 An API would also be neat.
 There sort-of already is one, but I'd like to formalize it and to make it better.

-The client (that is, the website) currently does not warn you when your secret token has expired, i.e. when you can no longer manage your link.
-This happens when your link expired (for example because it was empty and you left the tab open for a few hours).

 The Android app does not allow sharing text or URLs, and there should be a 'remove' button.
 It could have an overview of currently valid links and allow you to remove those.
 And it does not allow custom links yet.